averdones/star_wars_object_detection/README.md

 ## Trying the dataset
 In order to try the dataset, you first need to follow the [installation instructions](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md) on the Tensorflow page.
-Then, you can train your own model following analogous commands as in the [pet detector](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/running_pets.md).
+Then, you can train your own model following analogous commands as the ones used in the [pet detector](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/running_pets.md).